Quansight-Labs/quansight-labs-site/posts/2020/06/nixos-rpi-wifi-router.md

 to build the router's OS.

 Again, unfortunately, when people report bugs or list a configuration snippet, they are almost always referring to this file.
-However, they specify that they are talking about this file.
+However, they don't specify that they are talking about this file.
 It is just known.

 Now you know too.